architecture-research-group/SmartDIMM_ArtifactEvaluation/README.md

 ### Artifact Evaluation Instructions:
 1. Install Cisco AnyConnect VPN client.
 You can use the following [link](https://drive.google.com/drive/folders/1mLl8bhqwmX3Okgn2Cl-WAQ09oenTv0bb?usp=drive_link) to request access to download the client for Mac, windows, or Linux.
 We will give you access immediately after your request.
 2. Run Cisco AnyConnect client.
-3. Contact Siddharth Gupta at +41787296208 (siddharth.gupta3@huawei.com) and ask for a temporary password so you use it in the next step.
-We already talked to Siddharth and he kindly agreed to make himself available at the reviewer's request.
+3. Contact SmartDIMM authors over hotcrp site to ask for a temporary password so you use it in the next step.
+We will do our best to make ourselves available at the reviewer's request.
 4. Enter kuanywhere.ku.edu for the address, and hit "connect".
 <img src="/Cisco_VPN_Connect_Instructions/connect_init.png" width=200/>
 5. Select Group as "DuoAuthentication"